 Where can you learn more about evidence-based training practices and these different learning myths, you ask?

 One place I’d suggest starting is the classic book by Dr. Ruth Colvin Clark, Evidence-Based Training Methods: A Guide for Training Professionals.
 I’d also suggest reading Julie Dirksen’s great, great book Design for How People Learn.
 And Clark Quinn’s book Millennials, Goldfish, & Other Training Misconceptions is also a good source.
+You might also want to check this podcast with Will Thalheimer talking to Clark Quinn about this stuff.
 Of course, there are lots of other books and scholarly journals on the topic as well, so keep your eyes open.

 Another comprehensive (and brand-new) resource is this report from the Online Learning Consortium titled International Report: Neuromyths and Evidence-Based Practices in Higher Education, published in September 2019.
 It’s worth noting that there may be some differences between higher education and job training, but a lot in this report still applies (be sure to check it out).